ruairica/blog/src/content/blog/csharp-linq-overloads.md

 Enumerable.Range(1, 5).SelectMany((value, index) => new List<(int,int)>{(value,index)});
 // (1,0), (2,1), (3,2), (4,3), (5,4)
 ```
-I find the overload of ```Select``` to be the most useful out of the three, If I need to loop over a collection and need the index as well as the element I prefer to do
+I find the overload of ```Select``` to be the most useful out of the three, If I need to loop over a collection and need the index as well as the element, I prefer to do
 ```csharp
 foreach(var (el, i) in someCollection.Select((el,i) => (el,i)))
 {}